 A few key facts and stats about junk mail are that:

 - Every year the average UK household receives 650 pieces of junk mail.

-- 550,000 tonnes of paper is used in the UK every single year in the production of junk mail.
+- 550,000 tonnes of paper are used in the UK every single year to produce junk mail.

 - Since 1997 the amount of junk mail has increased by 65% in the UK alone.